-And I repeat: "Humans have developed thousands of meditations with our kinaesthetic sense, autogenic training, and the internal awareness of our own body.
-Our sub-culture is rich in such exercises.
+Our sub-culture is rich in exercises on the internal awareness of our own body.
 To my knowledge, they are all effective ways of re-energising, real-ising yourself, and finding some peace, balance, and happiness.

 If you already have an effective method to contain your thoughts and relax your body and mind, the following exercises will be largely irrelevant for you.
 I'd like to summarise a few ideas based on conventional methods for complete beginners.

 This is not like broadband sensing.
 Broadbanding is something which you can do for just half a minute and it will be effective.
 But, every animal needs a minute or so before they can settle down and doze.
 To find any depth, humans need to doze for at least 10 minutes at a time.

 Check through your outer body, where it's touching the floor and the chair, your clothes, and the air on your face and hair.
 Are you comfortable?